stummjr/doc.scrapinghub.com/crawlera.rst

 Working with Cookies
 --------------------

 Crawlera manages cookies for you by default and retains them for up to 15 minutes since the last request.
+Crawlera stores cookies per proxy, and as a result consecutive requests will almost always have different cookies, so if you need to use cookies for things like authentication then you will want to manage them yourself.

-If you want to store and manage cookies yourself, you should disable Crawlera cookie tracking via the :ref:`x-crawlera-cookies` header to avoid potential conflicts.
+If you want to store and manage cookies yourself you will need to disable Crawlera cookie tracking via the :ref:`x-crawlera-cookies` header.
+If cookie tracking isn't disabled then Crawlera will discard the cookies and send its own instead.

 .. _upgrading-your-account: